Manase44/masonry-layout/README.md

 ```css
 columns : 3;
 ```
-I am not even sure whether it is valid css but it works form me.
 It brings out this awesome masonry layout:

 ![the masonry layout](/assets/layout.png)